Douoo/frontendmentor_challenges/newsletter-sign-up-with-success-message-main/README.md

 ### What I learned

-This project helped me revise on how I can add validation to a form using css and js altogther (using the :invalid css property).
+ This project helped me revise how to add validation to a form using CSS and js altogether (using the :invalid CSS property).
 ```
 .form-control input:not(:focus):invalid.error,
 .form-control input:not(:focus):not(:placeholder-shown):invalid.error {